satr/basic-micropython-esp32-project/README.md

 or _Package libffi was not found in the pkg-config search path_ or _Perhaps you should add the directory containing libffi.pc_ Options to overcome this:
 1. Built the MicroPython without this library.
-Some functions will not be available *as far as I understood)
+Some functions will not be available (as far as I understood)
 ```
-make MICROPY_PY_FFI=1
+make MICROPY_PY_FFI=0
 ```
 2. Check if an environment variable PKG_CONFIG_PATH points to the folder, containing the folder `pkg_config` and a file `libffi.pc`.
 If not - temporary change this (without restarting the terminal) and build again.
 ```